Honeybees can get drunk on fermented tree sap.

 Despite being widely considered unlucky, this particular black cat was a lucky omen for its family of owners when it woke one of them by biting her feet as the house caught ablaze.

-Luna’s owner, Emily, was able to safely evacuate her entire family – Luna included – before the house burnt to the ground.
+Luna’s owner, Emily, safely evacuated her entire family – Luna included – before the house burnt to the ground.

 Scientists put fake tails on chickens to understand how T-Rex might have walked.

 As the closest living relative to a T-Rex, any practical testing falls to the humble chicken.

 So researchers from the University of Chicago and the University of Chile found that chickens with raised tails walk vastly differently over chickens with natural tail features, showing them how a T-Rex would have walked.

 Mock naval battles were sometimes held in Rome’s Colosseum.